 All businesses and employers have a duty of care towards their staff to ensure the safety of their staff and customers, while they are in the business premises.
 Therefore, they should follow any relevant health and safety guidelines that are outlined by the Health and Safety Executive (HSE).
 If your employer fails to do this and you are injured as a result, you could be eligible to claim compensation.

-There are a large number of different accident types that you could potentially be injured in while at Iceland.
+There are a large number of different accident types that you could potentially be injured in while at a supermarket.
 However, certain accident types are more likely to occur in a supermarket or warehouse setting than others.
 Some of the most common accident types include:

 - Items falling from a height – you could potentially be hit by an object that has fallen from a shelf, whether this is in the store or the warehouse.

 - Slip, trip and fall accident – this type of accident often happens because of a food/liquid spillage that has not been cleaned up or a failure to place a sign next to a wet floor.
 This could also be caused by items being placed in walkways or wires not being properly stuck down to the floor to avoid an accident occurring.

 - Accidents that occur in the car park – such as being hit by trolleys that are being moved or being hit by a vehicle.

 - Falling down poorly maintained stairs – this is more likely to occur in a warehouse environment than in the supermarket, as most supermarkets are contained on one floor.
 However, you could also be injured due to experiencing a mechanical fault with a lift or an escalator, especially if you are shopping or working in a supermarket that has more than one floor.